nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

     Address: ${3:Main Street 1234}
     User name: $1

-Variables can be used as place holders:
+Variables can be used as placeholders:

 .. code-block:: perl